AdekunleBamz/flywheel/README.md

 - Multi-chain publisher identity
 - Backward compatible with existing publishers

-### Hook Examples
+## Hook Examples

 - hooks must be derived from `CampaignHooks.sol`
-- for v1, we plan to ship `AdvertisementConversion.sol` and `CommerceCashback.sol` but the system enables anyone to create their own hook permissionlessly (whether internal at Base or external).
+- for v1, we ship `AdvertisementConversion.sol`, `CashbackRewards.sol`, and `SimpleRewards.sol` but the system enables anyone to create their own hook permissionlessly (whether internal at Base or external).
 For instance, internally in near future if we choose to support Solana conversion events or Creator Rewards, we can deploy a new Campaign Hook that fits the specific requirements and utilize `Flywheel` core contract for managing payouts

-#### **AdvertisementConversion.sol**
+### **AdvertisementConversion.sol**

 Traditional performance marketing campaigns where publishers drive conversions and earn rewards.